-BakerHicks were involved right from the feasibility stage, through the project design, to the tendering process; with responsibility for the Front End Engineering Design (FEED) for the project development and investment process, as well as the Detailed Design and Delivery (DDD).
-Key services included:
+BakerHicks were involved right from the feasibility stage, through the project design, to the tendering process.
+We were also responsible for the Front End Engineering Design (FEED) for the project development and investment process, as well as the Detailed Design and Delivery (DDD).

-- Design Intent Document, providing key input for substation civil and HV cabling sections of the Invitation to Tender documents
+Design Intent Document, providing key input for substation civil and HV cabling sections of tender documents

-- Short Term Overload Ratings (STOR), populating National Grid SCT36- Schedule D as required for decommissioning purpose
+Short Term Overload Ratings (STOR), populating National Grid SCT36- Schedule D as required for decommissioning

 With such high voltages involved, safety was a key element of the design.
 Our engineers developed a highly specialised cable installation methodology with specially designed motorised cable rollers and caterpillars that removed the use of high tensioned cable winches from the substation.
-This elimination of associated risks from working next to highly tensioned bonds was a major safety feature.
-A thorough risk assessment and audit process allowed all risks to be identified early on and proactively managed, creating a safe working environment.
+This elimination of risks associated with working next to highly tensioned bonds was a major safety feature.
+A thorough risk assessment and audit process identified and managed all risks early on, creating a safe working environment.